Please read this in detail prior to applying! It likely contains the answers to your questions.

 Please apply through ERAS.

 Applicants who meet initial screening requirements will be asked to provide further information electronically through a secondary screening survey.
 Those selected will be invited for an in person interview.
-Candidates will have the opportunity for several interviews with faculty.
+Candidates will have the opportunity for several interviews with faculty and a chance to meet our residents.

-We plan to interview about 40 applicants for our 4 positions.
+We plan to interview 40-50 applicants for our 4 positions.

 We welcome your application and the chance to discuss the opportunity to join us in continuing to build this vital community psychiatry program for Ventura County.